-How to Apply: You can apply for the scholarship online.
+How to Apply: You can apply for the opportunity online.
 When applying you will be asked to upload a video in support of your application.
-This is a 2-3 minute video explaining why you should be awarded the scholarship.
-Amongst other things, the selection panels are looking for answers to:
+This is a 2-3 minute video explaining why you should be awarded the program.
+Amongst other things, the selection panel are looking for answers to:

-- Why you should be awarded the scholarship
+- Why you should be awarded the program

 - What difference it will make to your studies/career

-- What differences will you make to the industry/University – what will you give back?
+- What difference you will make to the industry/University – what will you give back?